charity-classification/ukcat/readme.md

 [![CC BY 4.0](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)

+Data on Community Interest Companies uses data from McDonnell et al. (2026).
+CIC 36 Community Interest Statements Dataset as part of [UK Third and Civil Society Sector Database](https://uk-third-sector-database.github.io/data/).
+Licensed under CC BY 4.0.

 ## Using the python scripts

-The scripts included in the repository were created using Python 3.9.
+The scripts included in the repository were created using Python 3.13.
 They are likely to work with other versions of Python too.

 ### Installing dependencies